ska-sa/alveo_flash_images/readme.md

 The programming of the flash requires a JTAG programmer, please refer to the Alveo documentation for the guide to setting this hardware up.

-If you have multiple Alveos in the host machine, you will need to update the programming tcl script to point to the correct card.
-You can get your Alveos name via the hardware manager by opening the target device.
-The AU50s are named xcu50_u55n_0, xcu50_u55n_0_1, xcu50_u55n_0_2 etc
+If you have multiple Alveos and JTAG programmers in the host machine, you will need to update the programming tcl script to point to the correct card and programmer.
+You can get your Alveos name and the JTAG serial number via the hardware manager by opening the target device.
+The AU50s are named xcu50_u55n_0, xcu50_u55n_0_1, xcu50_u55n_0_2 etc. Use these to configure the programming tcl file.

-Start Vivado ensuring that the au50_bsp.mcs file is in the directory vivado is started from.
+Start Vivado ensuring that the au50_bsp.mcs file is in the directory vivado is started from and au50_program.tcl in accessable from where you are running the Vivado Hardware Manager.

 In the Vivado tcl command-line run:
 ```bash
 source au50_program.tcl
 ```

 This will take a few minutes to erase and prgram the flash.
-Once done the host machine will require a cold reboot to ensure the PCIe bus is powered down and the new flash imaged is loaded on bootup.
+Once done the host machine will require a cold reboot to ensure the PCIe bus is powered down and the new flash image is loaded on bootup.

 Once rebooted run:
 ```bash